 Advantages of postcards:

---they allow the actor to communicate a short message without overwhelming the recipient,
+- they allow the actor to communicate a short message without overwhelming the recipient,

---they don’t have to be opened like an envelope.
+- direct mail is 4x more likely to get read than email.
+Postcards are great becaue they don’t have to be opened like an envelope.
 Envelopes lessen the chance of your message being read or your photo being viewed…skip that hurdle by using a postcard!

---they are less invasive (and thus less stagemom-ish) than most other forms of contact with an industry pro.
+- they are less invasive (and thus less stagemom-ish) than most other forms of contact with an industry pro.

 1) Have something to sell:

-General postcards with no message don’t work.
+General communications with no message don’t work.
 It’s just not compelling enough.
 Hollywood wants to know what is cool, new or different about you.
 Did you book something?
 A TV guest role?
 A commercial, a student film, or play?
 Did you get a new agent or manager?
-Join SAG?
+Join SAG-AFTRA?
 Just turn legal 18?
 Do you have a movie coming out, or a TV episode coming on in two weeks?
 THAT’S the time to send out postcards.

-If you don’t feel like you have something to “sell”, you might consider putting postcards on hold for a bit.
+If you don’t feel like you have something to “sell”, you might consider putting your communication on hold for a bit.
 Concentrate on doing something, rather than on marketing.
 Find something to do.
 Focus on submitting to projects, or enroll in a new class (at the end of which, you will postcard and invite them to a showcase, or at least say that you just finished a great improv class).